leomeyer/Arducom/README.md

 Arducom operates using a block oriented protocol, i. e. data is transferred in packets.
 The maximum length of a packet is defined by the underlying transport layer;
 for example, I2C supports up to 32 bytes.
 This is also the recommended packet size.
-Bigger packets increase the RAM demand on the Arduino because of the required buffers and are not recommended.
+Bigger packets increase the RAM demand on the Arduino and are not recommended.

 The Arduino acting as a slave listens to commands from the master.
 It replies to each command with either an error code or an acknowledge code, followed by optional data.